ARCANGEL0/FlowManager/README.md

 A money control model
 > Manage incomes and outcomes by month or year
 > Check current balance based on past month
-> Generate reports with all money transactions
+> Generate reports with all money transactions (not present in this repo)

 ## License